chrisewanik/canadian_baseball_national_db/README.md

 ## Get Involved

-If you have interest in contributing to this project (even if you have very little experience!) please reach out!
+If you have an interest in contributing to this project (even if you have very little to no experience!), please reach out!
 The main goal of this project is to develop a system that grows the game in Canada.
-In the odd chance you are a coach or administrator (with no desire to program), still please contact us!
-We desperately need more contacts in eastern Canada and would love to grow this project to become the one stop shop for baseball statistics in Canada.
+On the odd chance you are a coach or administrator (with no desire to program), still please contact us!
+We desperately need more contacts in eastern Canada and would love to grow this project to become the one-stop shop for baseball statistics in Canada.

+Contact Email: chris_ewanik@outlook.com